JungeAlexander/demo-docker-compose/README.md

   - create read-only guest user
   - https://docs.docker.com/compose/environment-variables/#the-env-file
   - https://hub.docker.com/_/postgres/
+  - fill with data.tsv
+  - check if data are persistent between up/downs
+  - how to volumes relate to container memory?
 - test DB from jnb
 - add dash thingy that reads data from DB, runs through API and shows to user